 Location?
 While the view plays an important part it doesn’t necessarily mean it’s the best location for getting around to see the sights unless you plan on spending the entire stay in your room.
 The main area for viewing the falls is called Queen Victoria Park.
-It’s also where you board the maid of the mist and access the Table Rock visitor center at the brink of the Canadian Falls.
+It’s also where you board the Boat Ride Below The Falls and access the Table Rock Visitor Centre at the brink of the Canadian Falls.
 The Sheraton on the Falls is almost at the foot of Clifton Hill and you can walk from there to everything.
 All the other fallsview hotels are about a ten minute walk to the park.
 Most of the hotels offer shuttle service to the park for a $10.00-$15.00 fee but they are not timely.
 If you don’t mind walking you can skip the shuttle and save a few bucks.

 Yes it does rain in Niagara Falls and nothing could be worse than being cooped up in a hotel room all day with kids.
-For this reason we give the Hilton Fallsview and Sheraton on the Falls high marks for their indoor water parks.
+For this reason we give the Hilton Fallsview and Sheraton Fallsview high marks for their indoor water parks.

 In our unbiased opinion of all the Fallsview hotels we think the Embassy Suites Niagara Falls Fallsview is the best hotel in Niagara Falls.
 The remaining fallsview hotels generally offer very good to excellent accommodations and all have their pluses and minuses.